Sports/Remedial/Deep Tissue Massage

 Q: Are you insured?

 A: Yes.
 We are fully insured for all our services

 Q: How long have you been working in this field?

 A: We started out in 1993.
-In the early years I worked with Barry Town AFC, Inter CableTel AFC, Barry RFC, Welsh Athletics.
+In the early years I worked in professional football with Barry Town AFC, Inter CableTel AFC, Rugby with Barry RFC, and with Welsh Athletics.
 The last 15+ years has been mainly working with the general public, both sporting and non-sporting